pywbem/pywbemtools/docs/pywbemcli/commands.rst

 commands, see :ref:`Pywbemcli command line interface`.

-**NOTE:** Many of the examples below use the :ref:`--mock-server general option` with mock files that are located in the pywbemtools ``tests/unit`` subdirectory.
+**NOTE:** Many of the examples below use the :ref:`--mock-server general option` with mock files that are located in the pywbemtools ``tests/unit`` subdirectory and can be viewed in the pywbemtools git repository or by cloning pywbemtools.

 The command groups are: